Ostrea lurida: Threats

-The once thriving Olympia oyster has been endangered by pollution from mills and outboard motors.
+The once-thriving Olympia oyster has been endangered by pollution from mills and outboard motors.
 Highway construction and over-harvesting has also affected their substrate by creating an abundance of silt that smothers the oysters.
 Over-harvesting also takes away the old shells that spat need to grow on.

 The oysters are preyed upon by animals such as sea ducks and rock crabs (Cancer productus).
-They are also affected by a parasitic red worm (which lives in their anus), the Japanese oyster drill, the slipper shell (which competes for space and food), and shrimp.
+They are also affected by a parasitic red worm, the Japanese oyster drill, the slipper shell (which competes for space and food), and shrimp.
 The ghost shrimp and blue shrimp stir up sediment that can smother the oysters.

 This species of oyster nearly disappeared from San Francisco Bay following overharvest during the California Gold Rush (1848-50s) and massive silting from hydraulic mining in California's Sierra Nevada (1850s-1880s).
 California's most valuable fishery from the 1880s-1910s was based on imported Atlantic oysters, not the absent native.
 But in the 1990s, O. lurida once again appeared in San Francisco Bay near the Chevron Richmond Refinery in Richmond, California.